clarinar32/leadsTracker/README.md

 # About leadTracker
-it is developed using js ,firebase and some html
+it is developed using js ,firebase and some html extar details about the app ;  name ,version and icon type are located in mainifest.json file

-# adding to your project
+# Add to your chrome browser as an extension
-add the project folder to your chrome extensions and use it to save your leads
+1.go to your chrome browser extensions ,
+2.choose manage extensions,
+4.click on the Load unpacked
+5.then choose your LeadsTracker folder
+# How to use
+1. click on the extension icon on your chrome browser
+2. enter the link you wish to save